What is the Planning and Infrastructure Act?

 Trees and woods are critical infrastructure that support communities and improve quality of life for millions of people daily.
 They are havens for wildlife, improve our wellbeing, clean our air, cool our neighbourhoods, and so much more.
 They work silently day and night to make our streets healthier, our towns and cities more vibrant, and our ecosystems more resilient.

-Urge Government to keep woods and trees safe from development
+Government must keep woods and trees safe from development